White House troubled by Russia sanctions bill

 White House Legislative Affairs Director Marc Short told reporters on Monday that the bill "sets an unusual precedent of delegating foreign policy to 535 members of Congress by not including national security waivers that have always been consistently part of sanctions bills in the past."

-The House version of the bill includes a substantive change that reduces the oversight powers of the Congress.
-Only the Speaker of the House can bring up a resolution to oppose the president should he try to weaken sanctions instead of any member of Congress.
+The latest version of the bill includes a substantive change that reduces the oversight powers of the Congress.
+The change would permit only the Speaker of the House to bring up a resolution to oppose the president should he try to weaken sanctions instead of any member of Congress.

 Democrats are objecting to the change and argue that it was added by Republicans in response to the White House’s displeasure with the bill.